GoogleCloudPlatform/asl-ml-immersion/README.md

 export PATH=/home/jupyter/.local/bin:$PATH
 make install
 ```
-Note: Some notebooks might require additional setup, please refer to the instructions in specific notebooks.
+**Note**: Some notebooks might require additional setup, please refer to the instructions in specific notebooks.

 ## Contributions
 Currently, only Googlers can contribute to this repo.
-See CONTRIBUTING.md for more details on the contribution workflow.
+See [CONTRIBUTING.md](https://github.com/GoogleCloudPlatform/asl-ml-immersion/blob/master/CONTRIBUTING.md) for more details on the contribution workflow.

 ## Disclaimer
 This is not an officially supported Google product.
 Usage of Google Cloud products will incur charges.
 Learn more about pricing [here](https://cloud.google.com/pricing).

 ## Licensing
 All the code in  this repo is licensed under the Apache License, Version 2.0 (the "License").
-You may obtain a copy of the License [here](https://www.apache.org/licenses/LICENSE-2.0)
+You may obtain a copy of the License [here](https://www.apache.org/licenses/LICENSE-2.0).

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License
+*Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License*